 Assuming you have to use AWS credentials, you should follow AWS practices.
 It is recommended to rotate account credentials from time to time.
-See http://docs.amazonwebservices.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html#Credentials.alRotation
+See

+$\frac{http://docs.amazonwebservices.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html \#Credentials.html \#Credentials$

 After changing credentials in AWS, you need to update them in CPM.
-Click on the account name in Manage AWS Accounts, and modify the access and secret keys.
+Click on the account name in the Accounts management screen and modify the access and secret keys.